d12frosted/elpa-mirror/gnu/consult-readme.txt

   Examples:

   • `#defun': Search for "defun" using grep.
-  • `#consult embark': Search for both "consult" and "embark" using grep.
+  • `#consult embark': Search for both "consult" and "embark" using grep in any order.
+  • `#first.*second': Search for "first" followed by "second" using grep.
+  • `#\(consult\|embark\)': Search for "consult" or "embark" using grep.
+Note the usage of Emacs-style regular expressions.
   • `#defun#consult': Search for "defun" using grep, filter with the word "consult".
   • `/defun/consult': It is also possible to use other punctuation